Welcome to your weekly trade round-up of UK business travel and travel loyalty news as well as our latest reviews and features.

 The latest UK travel loyalty news:

-ENDS TUESDAY: Get 40,000 Marriott Bonvoy points sign-up bonus with the Marriott Bonvoy American Express card
+ENDS SOON: Get 40,000 Marriott Bonvoy points sign-up bonus with the Marriott Bonvoy American Express card

-Until tomorrow, Tuesday 14th, you can get a sign-up bonus of 40,000 Marriott Bonvoy points on the Marriott Bonvoy American Express card.
+Until 14th November – so you have only 10 days left – you can get a sign-up bonus of 40,000 Marriott Bonvoy points on the Marriott Bonvoy American Express card.
 You can apply here.

 This is worth roughly £200 of free Marriott stays, based on our 0.5p per point valuation, or 13,333 Avios based on the 3:1 conversion rate.